 Consider taking vitamin C if your IBS is typically accompanied by constipation.
 With this type of IBS, your gut muscles don't contract well enough to empty your bowels.
 Life Extension Magazine recommends either buffered vitamin C powder or effervescent powder.
 Buffered vitamin C is a combination of vitamin C, potassium and magnesium.
 It should be mixed with a glass of water and taken on an empty stomach.
 Effervescent powder is a mix of vitamin C and magnesium carbonate that should induce a bowel movement in 30 to 90 minutes when taken with several glasses of water.

 Adding vitamins, whether through diet or supplements, may not be enough to combat your IBS.
-The University of Maryland Medical Center also recommends eating mostly fruits, vegetables and whole grains.
-Eliminate beans, cabbage, broccoli, fruit juice, bananas, nuts and raisins if you’re gassy.
+The Mayo Clinic also recommends eating mostly fruits, vegetables and whole grains, and drinking plenty of water.
+Eliminate beans, cabbage, broccoli, fruit juice, bananas, nuts and raisins if you're gassy.
 Steer clear of refined grains and reduce your intake of red meats, caffeine, alcohol and trans fats.
 Drink plenty of water and exercise daily.
 Consider taking probiotics, ground flaxseed or melatonin to reduce your IBS symptoms.

 - Medline Plus: Vitamin B-6

 - Nutrition Research: Low Intake of Vitamin B-6 Is Associated With Irritable Bowel Syndrome Symptoms